 Three people connected with Placentia received Heritage Awards at the Annual Tea Party held on the grounds of the O’Reilly House Museum.
 The awards are given to people or organizations that have promoted or helped maintain the history of the Placentia Area.

-The Placentia Area Historical Society has announced that this year's Tea Party and presentation of Heritage Award will be held on Saturday, August 2, starting at 2 p.m.
+The Placentia Area Historical Society has announced that this year's Tea Party and presentation of Heritage Award will be held on Saturday, August 13, starting at 2 p.m.
 This is a day to celebrate the diverse history of the Placentia Area, which goes back over 450 years.
 This event will be a social afternoon with period costumes, entertainment, refreshments and the presentation of the Heritage Awards to Edward Lake, William Barron and Lee Everts for their support of the Placentia Area’s history.
 The event is open to the public and there is no charge.
-During the afternoon tours of the museum are free.
+All are welcome.
+During the day tours of the museum are free.
 Come, enjoy and learn about Placentia's history.

 A diverse group of organizations and agencies met in Argentia on July 7 to discuss developing a park to be a memorial to the Americans who were association with the Argentia Military Base.
 It will also celebrate over fifty years of history and a friendship between the visitors and local people.
 Represented at the meeting were: Town of Placentia, Argentia Port (former AMA), Placentia Area Development Association, Festival of Flags, Placentia Area Historical Society, Heritage Foundation of Newfoundland and Labrador, Museum Association of Newfoundland and Labrador, Department of Business, Tourism, Culture and Rural Development, and Parks Canada,